escobard/bloggy/README.md

 This application will be built to showcase the following technologies and practices:

 	- Consistent data retention with MongoDB / Mongoose
-	- API to manage server / client requests with Express / Node
+	- REST API to manage HTTP requests with Express / Node
-	- Render the client side with React / Redux
+	- Render the client interface with React / Redux
 	- Testing of server, data, and client applications with Mocha / Enzyme / Jest
 	- Manage user Authentication with oAuth / Passport
 	- Handle payments with Stripe